Vishva-Jayasinghe/Novacart-ecommerce-project/1_SQL_Database_Analysis/README.md

 ------------------------------------------------------------------------

-# Future Project Phases
+# Next Steps

+This SQL database will be used for the next stages of the project:

-## Phase 2 -- Power BI Dashboard
+### Phase 2 -- Business Intelligence

-Interactive dashboards will be built to analyze:
+Building **interactive dashboards in Power BI** to analyze:

--   Sales trends
+-   Sales performance
 -   Customer behavior
 -   Product performance
--   Return patterns
+-   Return trends

-## Phase 3 -- Machine Learning
+### Phase 3 -- Machine Learning

-Planned models:
+Applying predictive models for:

 -   Customer segmentation
--   Demand forecasting
+-   Sales forecasting
--   Return prediction
+-   Product demand prediction

 ------------------------------------------------------------------------

 # Author

 **Vishva Jayasinghe**\
-Aspiring Data Analyst
+Data Analytics Enthusiast